Dereck E. Davis: Treasurer of Maryland

 In October 2021, Davis confirmed he would run for state treasurer following the retirement of Nancy Kopp.
-Maryland General Assembly elected Davis as the next state treasurer on December 9, 2021.
+The Maryland General Assembly elected Davis as the next state treasurer on December 9, 2021.
 He was sworn in on December 17, becoming the first state treasurer from Prince George’s County, and the second African-American to hold the position, after Richard N. Dixon.
 During his tenure, Davis has placed additional scrutiny onto contracts with inadequate participation from historically disadvantaged business owners and raised concerns about settlements involving law enforcement agencies or correctional officers.

 In December 2022, administrators of Maryland's 529 college savings plan discovered a calculation error affecting all 31,000 prepaid accounts, which led to the Maryland Prepaid College Trust suspending interest payments and preventing families from accessing their prepaid plans.
 After being re-elected as treasurer in February 2023, Davis asked legislators to move the 529 program into the treasurer's office, which led to legislative leaders introducing a bill to do so.
 The bill passed and was signed into law by Governor Wes Moore on April 24, 2023.
 In July 2023, the treasurer's office restored interest earned to the same rates account owners held under their previous contract and that all balances or contributions made after July 2024 would not earn interest.

 In June 2023, Maryland Matters reported that Davis was continuing to raise funds for his campaign account as state treasurer, which he said was to stay "prepared" for the future and that he had no plans to leave his position.
 He continued to raise funds during the 2024 legislative session, during which he supported a bill that would add the state treasurer to the list of state officials that were prohibited from raising campaign funds while the legislature was in session.
 The bill passed and was signed into law by Governor Moore.